dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/column-level-lineage.md

 CLL is available to dbt Cloud Enterprise accounts that can use Explorer.
 It’s also available through the [Discovery API](/docs/dbt-cloud-apis/discovery-api).

 :::tip Check out our beta
-Explorer's CLL is currently available as a [beta](/docs/dbt-versions/product-lifecycles#dbt-cloud) for Enterprise plans.
+Explorer's CLL is currently available as a [public beta](/docs/dbt-versions/product-lifecycles#dbt-cloud) for Enterprise plans.
 Please check it out!
 We'd love to [know what you think](https://docs.google.com/forms/d/e/1FAIpQLSdpCbVkGY9QwfExFonpWE4DTOKi3fQxBGLD0wwKYpkMjgcE7g/viewform)!
 :::

 ## Access the column-level lineage